MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 - Discussion + Assignment presentation
 - Presentation: Tiles, tiles, tiles.
 GeoJSON and the data layer.
-Where it originates from, why it mattersin the here and now.
+Where it originates from, why it matters.
 - Demonstration: Adding data to our maps.

 **ASSIGNMENTS**:
-- Reading: Borges, then Baudrillard
+- Reading: Borges & Baudrillard (in that order)

 #### Week Three - February 12
 *What should maps communicate?
 An overview of map projections.*